guzzle/guzzle/docs/testing.rst

     You almost never need to use this test web server.
 You should only ever consider using it when developing HTTP handlers.
 The test web server is not necessary for mocking requests.
-For that, please use the Mock subcribers and History subscriber.
+For that, please use the Mock handler and history middleware.

 Guzzle ships with a node.js test server that receives requests and returns responses from a queue.
 The test server exposes a simple API that is used to